3-manifolds/SnapPy/doc_src/installing.rst

 Here are detailed instructions on how to get SnapPy working on a variety of platforms.
 The current version is |release| which was released on |release_date|.
-If you encounter problems installing SnapPy, :doc:`please let us know <bugs>`.
+If you encounter any problems installing SnapPy, :doc:`please let us know <bugs>`.

 macOS